nzetun/cyberockit/Proposal.md

 * If the user home system has been compromised, a thief or attacker may be able to gain physical access to the business location.
 * If the user application is compromised, the attacker will have access to confidential data such as bank accounts, vendor and customer information, and other proprietary information maintained on connected devices.
 * As a small business, the owner might store personal and professional information on the same devices, therefore compromising his or her personal information as well.
+* Although theft is a major threat, damage to or lose of data can also be detrimental to the organization.
+Malware and/or ransomware can be transferred to any of the many connected devices.

 ### Security Features